Dear reader of ADxS.org, please excuse the disruption.

 However, a distinction must be made between ADHD-HI (with hyperactivity) and ADHD-I (without hyperactivity).
 If this differentiation is omitted, even meta-studies find no difference in the cortisol stress response between ADHD and non-affected individuals.33

-Chronic stress exposure reduces the expression of the glucocorticoid receptor (GR), which switches the HPA axis off again after a stress response.
+Chronic stress reduces the expression of the glucocorticoid receptor (GR), which switches the HPA axis off again after a stress response.
 A slower decrease in the cortisol level to the baseline value after an acute stressor was observed, i.e. a longer time to recovery34

 3.1.1.
 Reactions to cognitive stress in ADHD